Preliminary Year Residency

 - Have chosen a career specialty for which the Preliminary Year Residency fulfills a prerequisite.

-- Are required to have at least one year of fundamental clinical training prior to entering a career path with does not require comprehensive clinical skills.
+- Are required to have at least one year of fundamental clinical training prior to entering a career path which does not require comprehensive clinical skills.

 - Have not yet chosen a career specialty and seek a broad-based year to assist them in making a decision.